massexplorer/bmex-masses/README.md

 # The Bayesian Mass Explorer

-The Bayesian Mass Explorer project, widely, aims to provide a user-friendly interface with both existing nuclear data and on-the-fly uncertainty quantification.
+The Bayesian Mass Explorer project (BMEX) aims to provide a user-friendly interface with both existing nuclear data and on-the-fly uncertainty quantification.
+The BMEX masses application is a user-focused web tool that provides a one-stop-shop for quantified theoretical model predictions of nuclear masses and related quantities.

 ## BMEX Masses